For Health Providers

 3rd and 4th generation HIV tests

 HIV testing in BC usually starts with a 4th generation test that looks for antibodies and the p24 antigen in the blood.
-If this test is reactive, additional confirmatory testing is done, including Western Blot or Nucleic Acid Amplification Testing (NAAT).Read More ⌄
+If this test is reactive, additional confirmatory testing is done, including the HIV Confirmatory Assay (Immunoblot test) or Nucleic Acid Amplification Testing (NAAT).Read More ⌄

 How to use the calculator

 Example: Harry is a gay man in a relationship with an HIV positive partner.
 He and his partner usually use condoms during sex, but one night they had unprotected anal sex, with Harry on the bottom.
 Harry estimates that this happened about two weeks (14 days) before.
-His doctor looks at the Table of Probabilities and tells Harry that he can test for HIV, but if he's HIV positive, there is a 79-90% chance that the test will have a false negative result.
+His doctor looks at the Table of Probabilities and tells Harry that he can test for HIV, but if he's HIV positive, there is a 79-90% chance that the test will have a false negative result (the test will not detect HIV even when HIV is present).
 They decide to do it anyway, with the plan to retest at 4 weeks if the first test is negative.Read Less ⌃

 It is important to note that window period can vary for different people.
 The probabilities provided are a guideline and should not be used with absolute certainty.